V-Sekai/manuals/decisions/20241220-character-concept-art-creation.md

 ## The Context

 V-Sekai aims to provide a versatile platform for creating and experiencing virtual worlds.
 Character creation is a crucial aspect of this process, and concept art plays a vital role in visualizing and refining character designs before 3D modeling.
-This proposal focuses on integrating Easy Diffusion and TRELLIS to streamline this workflow.
+This proposal focuses on integrating Easy Diffusion, Windows 11 tools, and Shoebox to streamline this workflow.

 ## The Problem Statement

 Generating high-quality, 3D-ready concept art often requires significant artistic skill and time.
-While AI art generators like Stable Diffusion, particularly with the FLUX model, can expedite this process, setting it up and ensuring the generated art is compatible with 3D modeling tools like TRELLIS requires technical expertise and careful optimization.
+While AI art generators like Stable Diffusion, particularly with the FLUX model, can expedite this process, setting it up and ensuring the generated art is compatible with 3D modeling tools requires technical expertise and careful optimization.
+This proposal aims to simplify this process further by incorporating readily available Windows tools.

 ## Describe how your proposal will work with code, pseudo-code, mock-ups, or diagrams

-This proposal outlines a workflow using Easy Diffusion for generating concept art optimized for TRELLIS, leveraging AI to accelerate character creation in V-Sekai.
+This proposal outlines a workflow using Easy Diffusion for generating concept art, Windows 11 tools for image editing, and Shoebox for sprite creation, ultimately optimizing the process for 3D character creation in V-Sekai.

 ### 1. Easy Diffusion Setup